TaraRhoseyn/TaraRhoseyn/README.md

 ### Hey 👋 I'm Tara

-I currently work in the public sector as a lead liason between technical and creative teams.
+I currently work in the public sector.
 I'm passionate about frontend dev, digital transformation and accessibility.

 ### ⚒️ Skills